HassanY99/HassanY99/README.md

 <h1 align="center">Hi 👋, I'm Hassan Yusuf</h1>
 <h3 align="center">I am a passionate software developer from NYC.</h3>

-- 🔭 I’m currently working on [I’m currently working on projects within the company where I am working as a Java Developer.
-Recently I also have had a chance to build my own application, the Password Manager.](https://github.com/HassanY99/Password-Manager-App)
+- 🔭 I’m currently working on projects within the company where I am working as a Java Developer.
+Recently I also have had a chance to build my own application, the [Password Manager.](https://github.com/HassanY99/Password-Manager-App)

 - 👯 I’m looking to collaborate on **further projects where i can use my current skills of Java, Javascript, Spring Boot, Mysql, NodeJs, AngularJs and more.**

-- 👨‍💻 All of my projects are available at [https://hassany99.github.io/React-Portfolio/](https://hassany99.github.io/React-Portfolio/)
+- 👨‍💻 Some of my projects are available on my portfolio at [https://hassany99.github.io/React-Portfolio/](https://hassany99.github.io/React-Portfolio/)

 - 💬 Ask me about **Java, Spring Boot, Spring MVC, Spring Security, MySql, Javascript, NodeJs, ExpressJs, MongoDb, AngularJs and ReactJs.**

 - 📫 How to reach me **hassanyousuf1999@gmail.com**

-- 📄 Know about my experiences [https://drive.google.com/drive/u/0/my-drive](https://drive.google.com/drive/u/0/my-drive)
+- 📄 Know about my experiences [Resume](https://drive.google.com/drive/u/0/my-drive)

 <h3 align="left">Connect with me:</h3>
 <p align="left">